berlinonline/ckanext-fisbroker/README.md

 This plugin belongs to a set of plugins for the _Datenregister_ – the non-public [CKAN](https://ckan.org) instance that is part of Berlin's open data portal [daten.berlin.de](https://daten.berlin.de).

-`ckanext-fisbroker` is an extension of the CWS Harvester from [ckanext-spatial](https://github.com/ckan/ckanext-spatial), intended to harvest the Berlin Geoportal [FIS-Broker](https://www.stadtentwicklung.berlin.de/geoinformation/fis-broker/).
+`ckanext-fisbroker` is an extension of the CWS Harvester from [ckanext-spatial](https://github.com/ckan/ckanext-spatial), intended to harvest Berlin's geoportal [FIS-Broker](https://www.stadtentwicklung.berlin.de/geoinformation/fis-broker/).
 It mainly adapts the harvesting to extract metadata conforming to the [Berlin Open Data Schema](https://datenregister.berlin.de/schema/berlin_od_schema.json).

 The plugin implements the following core CKAN interfaces: